 The planetary imaging system will be equipped with an Optec Focuser and Celestron Skyris 236C Color CMOS Camera.
 The timeline for the availability of this imaging setup is planned for February 2019.
 However, being that the 5" refractor is now available, John Evelan, managing partner at SkyPi Remote Observatory, has thoroughly tested the imaging system from his home in Mesa, Arizona.
 John acquired some imaging data of M38 and NGC 1907 open clusters in the constellation Auriga on the night of December 5th, 2018.
 This data was taken with the Starlight Xpress SXVR-M25C color CCD camera that replaced the ATIK 490EX Color camera that was originally installed on the refractor.
 Although the ATIK performed well, we collectively agreed the wider field of view on the SXVR-M25C would be more impressive.

-Open Clusters M38 and NGC 1907 in Auriga.
-Image Taken by John Evelan and Michael Petrasko on ATEO-2 with the Williams Optics 5" f/7 Refractor Imaging System. |
+M38 Open Cluster in the Constellation of Auriga.
+Image Taken by John Evelan and Michael Petrasko on ATEO-2 with the Williams Optics 5" f/7 Refractor Imaging System.

 ATEO-2 will be accessible on the ATEO Portal in the near future, however, it is now available via Insight Observatory's Public Image Request Form (PIR) and Educational Image Request Form (EIR) for gathering astronomical images from the classroom.